idealabasu/idealab_jekyll_source/people.md

       <a href="{{site.base_path}}/aukes_calendar">Calendar</a>
     </p>
     <p>
-Daniel M. Aukes is an assistant professor in engineering at the Polytechnic School, starting in January 2016.
-He was a Wyss Institute Postdoctoral Fellow in Technology Development at Harvard University from 2013-2015, focusing on the design and manufacturing of laminate robots in conjunction with Rob Wood and the Harvard Microrobotics Laboratory.
-He received his Ph.D. and M.S. in mechanical engineering from Stanford University in 2013 and 2009, studying the design of underactuated robotic hands under Mark Cutkosky.
-He worked from 2004 to 2007 as a system integration engineer across a variety of industries, focusing on manufacturing and food processing automation.
-He received his B.S. in mechanical engineering from Northwestern University in 2004.
+Daniel M. Aukes is an Assistant Professor at Arizona State University, and is the Principal Investigator of the IDEAlab.
+His research investigates the nexus of design, manufacturing, and data-driven decision-making towards the development of robots that can operate in niche environments, with a focus on affordability and accessibility.
+He is a former Technology Development Fellow at the Wyss Institute at Harvard University and completed post-doctoral research in the Harvard MicroRobotics Lab with Rob Wood, developing manufacturing planning software for origami-inspired robots.
+Dr. Aukes received his PhD and Masters degrees in Mechanical Engineering from Stanford University, studying the design of underactuated robotics hands under Mark Cutkosky.
+He received his BS in Mechanical Engineering from Northwestern University.
+Dr. Aukes’s industry experiences have focused on manufacturing automation across a wide range of industries including automotive, pharmaceutical, and food-processing.
     </p>
     <p>
 Dr. Aukes' current research includes origami-inspired design techniques, foldable robots, mobile robots, rapid prototyping, device design, dynamics and simulation, and manufacturing planning